copenlu/academic-kickstart/content/people/yova/index.md

 role = "PhD Student"

 # Short bio (displayed in user profile at end of posts)
-bio = "Yova was a PhD student in the CoAStaL NLP group researching low-resource and cross-lingual learning, co-advised by Isabelle.
-She is now a postdoc in the same group."
+bio = "Yova was a PhD student at the University of Copenhagen co-advised by Isabelle, researching low-resource and cross-lingual learning.
+She is now an Assistant Professor at Mohamed bin Zayed University of Artificial Intelligence, UAE."

 # External website link
 external_link = "https://yovakem.github.io/"